rubrikinc/terraform-provider-polaris/docs/resources/aws_private_container_registry.md

 }
 ```
 Where `approvalStatus` can be either `ACCEPTED` or `REJECTED`. `bundleVersion` is
-the the bundle version being approved or rejected. `bundleMetadata` is optional.
+the the bundle version being approved or rejected. `eksVersion` is the version
+of the customer's EKS cluster.

 ## Example Usage